 Disease Treatment Options After Cervical Disc Replacement

-Cervical disc replacement surgery is a highly effective procedure in relieving neck pain and restoring mobility.
+Cervical disc replacement surgery is a highly effective procedure for patients with neck pain and restoring mobility.
 Generally, patients can expect to see some improvement in symptoms within weeks after surgery.
-After the initial few weeks of recovery, patients should be able to resume normal activities such as work and daily living with minimal restrictions.
+After the initial few weeks of recovery, patients should be able to resume daily activities such as work and daily living with minimal activity restrictions.
 In general, clinical success rates for cervical disc replacement are high, with most patients experiencing significant relief from their symptoms.

 - Graduated from John Hopkins University School of Medicine and completed his residency at the University of California